 To weave from rags is my reaction to the overwhelming amount of peoples‘ discarded garments and other textiles.
-Friends have given me quite alot of rags already.
+Friends have given me masses of rags already.
 The Red Cross Centre, where they receive discarded clothes, has heaps of garments, bed linen and other textiles.
 Almost all of it is totally useful.

 One can purchase new garments and other textiles for affordable prices so it is not a big deal, for example, tochange all the bed linen in one‘s home.